S-Samiksha/DSAI-Project/README.md

 <img src="./assets/DSAI_project/Final_summary_table.PNG" width="100%" style="vertical-align:middle">

 ## Conclusion
-In conclusion, an improvement in overall statistics from decision tree to the random forest (after Grid Search) is seen.
+In conclusion, an improvement in overall statistics from the decision tree to the random forest (after Grid Search) is seen.
 Further improvements can be made by increasing the max_depth.

 Our team has learnt much through this project.
-We have learnt how to use a random forest, tune hyper parameters and clean data such that it results in a better machine learning outcome.
+We have learnt how to use a random forest, tune hyperparameters and clean data such that it results in a better machine learning outcome.

-We also learnt that sellers should liaise with a delivery team that is able deliver faster to obtain lower actual times and actual minus estimated time to increase their review score.
+We also learnt that sellers should liaise with a delivery team that can deliver faster to obtain lower actual times and actual minus estimated time to increase their review score.
 Similarly, to attain lower freight value, sellers can order in bulk or find companies that allow lower freight value.

 To achieve lower payment value, sellers should Create deals with credit card companies or banks to enable the lowest payment value.
-To achieve lower payment installments sellers can create better and a more variety of payment installment plans.
+To achieve lower payment instalments sellers can create better and a more variety of payment instalment plans.

 Using our Machine Learning Outcome, sellers will be able to predict their review scores depending on how their variables are changed.
 This will provide useful insights specific to their business and allow them to modify the variables such that they get higher review scores, and thus garner more business.